 - Assemble the enchiladas with a bit of rice, cheese, black beans, chicken and spinach then roll and place in the pan you used to cook the chicken (this just helps save dishes).

-- Once your pan is filled, cover with a ladel or two full of salsa verde, sprinkle on some cheese and place in the oven for about 15 minutes.
+- Once your pan is filled, cover with a ladle or two full of salsa verde, sprinkle on some Mexican style blend cheese and place in the oven for about 15 minutes.

-- While you're waiting, mash up the avocados and mix with the diced tomato, onion, cheese, jalpeño and lime juice then serve immediately once the enchiladas are finished.
+- While you're waiting, mash up the avocados and mix with the diced tomato, onion, cotija cheese, jalapeño and lime juice then serve immediately once the enchiladas are finished.